detroitgoose/floorplan/README.md

 # floorplan

-Hi, This is a stripped down version of my Home Assistant floorplan
+Hi, This is a (slightly) stripped down version of my Home Assistant floorplan

 This has been been heavily inspired/forked from https://github.com/lukevink/hass-config-lajv